 The vertical geometry on public gravel roads is normally designed so that the gradient of the road, especially on climbing hills, is not higher than 10%.
 If the gradient is higher than this warning signs should be provided.
 Steep gradients can be especially problematic during wintertime when the road surface is covered with snow or ice.

 2.2.2.
 Forest roads

 Most forest roads are one lane roads with passing places.
 According to the guidelines of the particular country the width of the lane can vary from 3.4 m to 4.2 m.
+However it is recommended that the overall road top width could be wider than the running lane width to provide more transverse support to the structure.
+So if the running width with binding course is 3.5m, the top width should be 4.5m giving 0.5m shoulders both side of the road.
 Cross slope should be 5% to ensure water does not lie on the surface.
 Inner slopes can be 1:2 and ditches are normally only built on sections with wet subgrades.
 Backdrains are also used in some countries particularly on side sloping ground.